swcarpentry/website/pages/privacy.md

 permalink: /privacy/
 title: Software Carpentry Foundation Privacy Policy
 comments: false
+excerpt: We are committed to protecting the security and privacy of your data
 ---

-The Software Carpentry Foundation (the "SCF") is is dedicated to the security and privacy of your data.
+The Software Carpentry Foundation (the "SCF") is dedicated to the security and privacy of your data.
 We want you to know what data we collect, how we collect it, and what we do with it so that you may decide whether or not to provide information to us.